StumpyLabs/crypto-analyzer-tui/README.md

 Features

-    Feature 1: Discover .
+    Feature 1: Discover customized dataframes for each category chosen.
-    Feature 2: Describe another great feature.
-    Feature 3: Yet another cool feature.

-Configuration

-To configure the project, modify the config.yaml file located in the config/ directory.
-The file should look something like this:

-yaml

-setting_1: value1
-setting_2: value2
-setting_3:
-  - sub_value1
-  - sub_value2
+    Feature 2: Instant accss without any delay from coingecko api.
+    Feature 3: Only discovering top 100 market caps rather than the whole market where risk increases.

 Contributing

     Contributions are welcome!
 Please follow these steps:

     Fork the project.
     Create your feature branch (git checkout -b feature/AmazingFeature).